Building a More Inclusive Leadership Pipeline

 Inclusive leadership can be a competitive advantage that helps organizations succeed.
-Not only does a diverse and inclusive work environment build team culture, it attracts and retains talented employees that remain engaged and likely to continue advancing their career within your organization.
+Not only does a diverse and inclusive work environment build team culture, it also attracts and retains talented employees who remain engaged and likely to continue advancing their career within your organization.

 Diverse and inclusive leadership can have a major influence on inclusive behaviors and dynamics among employees.
 But it’s equally as advantageous for an organization’s bottom line:

 Many organizations are beginning to see the impact and benefits of a diverse, multigenerational workforce with perspectives that ultimately strengthen their business, but there is still progress that needs to be made.

 Research by McKinsey finds that often, diversity within the leadership pipeline begins to shift at the managerial level.
 Among entry-level employees, on average, women comprise 48 percent of the workforce (30 percent white women and 18 percent women of color), but only 39 percent advance to the managerial level (27 percent of white women and 12 percent women of color).
 McKinsey finds that for men of color, the leadership pipeline starts to slow down at the vice president and senior vice president levels.
 Among entry-level employees, on average, men of color comprise 16 percent of the workforce, whereas they comprise 11 percent and 9 percent of vice president and senior vice president roles, respectively.

 McKinsey’s research indicates that a commitment to a diverse workforce and leadership needs to be found throughout an organization, especially in terms of creating opportunities at the managerial level.

 Companies can begin to build more diversity into their leadership through creating a strong team culture of recognition and building leadership opportunities through learning, mentorship and sponsorship.